SvenJager/SvenJager/README.md

 - 📫 How to reach me on twitter: @svenjager4

 - copyright disclaimer:
-- all of my projects unlless written down in the projects README fall under the CC BY-NC-ND 4.0 license.
+- all of my projects unless written down in the projects README fall under the CC BY-NC-ND 4.0 license.
 - if you do want to publish your version of your project feel free to reach out to me to we can figure something out.

 <!---